 Arthur R. Blumenthal, Theatre Art of the Medici, Hanover, NH, and London: University Press of New England, 1980, p.
 109, no. 51, ill. p.
 108.

-William H. Schab Gallery, New York; sold to present collection, 1978.
+William H. Schab Gallery, New York, New York; sold to present collection, 1978.

 Lieure 182; Meaume 640